sdrobert/pydrobert-param/docs/source/tutorial.rst

 config files right from the command line.
 Wow, neat-o!

 Sometimes, the default (de)serialization routines are unsuited for the data.
 For example, INI files do not have a standard format for lists of values.
-We can design a custom serializer and deserializer for handling our `layers`
+For this, and many other container types, values are parsed with JSON syntax.
+If we wanted to parse lists differently, such as a comma-delimited list, we can design a custom serializer and deserializer for handling our `layers`
 parameter:

 .. code-block:: python